you cannot dim the sun

 Journalist David Brinkley wrote, "A successful person is one who can lay a firm foundation with the bricks others have thrown at them."

 In sadness, she would walk deep into the woods behind her home photographing the stillness, hoping the comfort of the sounds, smells and silence would have something to spare to help her through the difficulty.
 The pathway, the leaves of green, gray, brown...sweet, wet, dark, peaceful, the chill of that time.
-What human does not wish to take care of their family...She knew even then the situation was not sustainable, that the trees would bend more so than she ever could.
+What human does not wish to take care of their family...She knew the footing of her family life was unsustainable, that the trees would bend more than her values ever could.
 She just knew.
+She was neglected.
 Her art was dark.
 She would lose herself in the woodlands.
 Trees stark, leaves lost to the ground littered with rust, no sign of life, as if all that existed had met surrender, treading.
 Mike Tyson said it best, "Everyone has a plan until they are punched in the face."
-There are times when one's commitment is proved even when you are suffering.
-She was in the bramble, pushed into the extreme corner, laying on the floor passed-out, unable to breathe.
-Unconscious from being strangled, she died.
-Then resurrected.
-Like a great stew simmering, adding flavor, that new person woke-up, a miracle, ran from her home more complex, more interesting, more empathetic, kinder, more compassionate, stronger, unafraid.
-She died.
-To undo what the body once wanted.
-The heart, bruised like fallen fruit; once sweet, spoiled and rotten now.
-An end, a departure, and the beginning of an incredible bloom.
-Like the earth, little by little, she was able to pull herself together.
-You cannot scare her now.
+There are times when one's commitment is demonstrated even when you are suffering.
+She was in the bramble, pushed into the extreme corner, unexpectedly laying on the floor passed-out, unable to breathe.
+Unconscious from being strangled, she nearly died.
+Like a great stew simmering, adding flavor, a new person awoke, a miracle, ran from her home more complex, more interesting, more empathetic, kinder, more compassionate, stronger, unafraid.
 When she returned, he wanted to hold her.
 The audacity.
-She had to let the motherf**ker, for it was the only way she could be safe until she could permanently leave safely.
-Do you have any idea the kind of inner strength that this takes?
+She had to let the motherf**ker, for it was the smartest way to be safe until she could permanently leave unharmed.
+Imagine the inner strength that this took.
+Bruised, marked as a reminder that change was on its way.
+The heart, overripe like fallen fruit; once sweet, spoiled and rotten now.
+An end, a departure, and the glorious beginning of an incredible bloom.
 Something new was about to unfold, and that is exciting, even if it aches.
-You cannot fake integrity and character.
-It was the season that told her that she deserved better.
-The darkness arrived to walk her into who she was meant to be--love and to be loved.
-He was blind.
-He will never get to know her, will never be a part of her joy.
+Like the earth, little by little, she pulled herself together.
+You cannot scare her now.
+It was the season that told her that she deserved better character and values by her side--darkness arrived to walk her into who she was meant to be--love and to be loved.
 If a person does this to you, they are not the love of your life.
 When the wrong people exit your life, it makes more room for the right people.
 She let it all go--all of it.
 F**k the comfort pillow.
-And so, she disappeared for real.
-She has never been happier.
+She disappeared for real and has never been happier or prouder.

 What if you cannot imagine what is going to happen to you?
-Oppenheim raised awareness and funds, once near death on the floor, she climbed onto imposing Mt.
-Everest, sent a woman and mother who is a victim of domestic abuse to a highly sought after empowerment retreat to work with peak-performance experts to help her create necessary, life-changing results.
+Oppenheim has raised awareness and funds for victims of domestic violence.
 Violence against women does not have to ruin a woman's life.
 We should not be complicit or silently accept that intimidation, physical, psychological, emotional and financial abuse quietly hides in our communities.
 The statistics are sobering: every day, on average, three or more women are killed in the U.S. by either their husbands or boyfriends.
 Observing misery doesn't help anyone.
-For Oppenheim, more fulfilling than standing on Mt.
-Everest is the ability to change a victim of domestic abuse's life for the better, especially a single mother whose children are living in her home.
 If we cannot respect and allow especially the abused the opportunity to have respect in their life, they and their children will not believe that the world is kind and good.
 They will be disengaged everywhere they go, and it will follow them in their lives.

 Women have an innate desire to be taken care of, to be treasured, and to feel safe.
-Men should provide this.
+Their partners should provide this.
 For any woman experiencing abuse, take back your power, your authority, and your territory.
 Institute peace within your walls so that you can prosper.
 What shifts in thinking about this issue is necessary to finally eradicate it?
 How does the toleration of domestic violence shape people's expectations and sense of entitlements?
 Ask questions.
 Become an activist.
-Oppenheim has been asked to speak about the issues of domestic abuse.

 The greatest freedom of all is to have an open heart, to love without limits.
 A fearless heart.
 There are moments when one can struggle to let things go, for it can be frightening to leave behind what keeps you hidden and safe for so long.
 Colors can fade, music can become discordant when an individual is neglected, best not to hold it too tightly, to stand in its natural way.
 If it comes, let it.
 If it goes, let it.
 To do for yourself what the spring does to the earth.
 Sometimes you have to subtract before you can add.
 The end is never an ending.
 Whether you know it at the time or not, it's the beginning and your freedom.